 Event Planning: Logistics, Space Reservation, Resources

-There are many aspects to consider in planning an event.
-This section will provide the necessary information for the entire planning process including information on the people to contact, the services provided on campus, and the policies and procedures to be followed regarding space reservations, food, security, and other logistics.
+There are many aspects to consider when planning an event.
+This section will provide the necessary information for the entire planning process including information on people to contact, services provided on campus, and policies and procedures regarding space reservations, food, security, and other logistics.
 Student organizations should be familiar with Policies, University Standards and Conduct Expectations.

 Things to consider in planning an event:

 - Possible dates and times for the event

 - Needs and the respective people/department to contact for those needs

 Note: For larger events or events that require assistance, student organizations should contact the Assistant Director of Leadership Development.

 Reserve Space & Submit Program Proposals